 That's how in 1999, after a few years of using emails to send my work, I told my customers that I was going to leave France and go to Colorado for a while.
 They all agreed, and it was not going to change anything for me workwise.

 No one was doing this back then, and family and friends were really surprised.
 No one knew you could even do this.
 Off I went with my two teenage sons.
-I bought my first laptop in Colorado for work.
+I bought my first laptop in Colorado.
 I don't remember the brand.
 I ended up staying in Colorado 15 years working for the same good old customers in Europe.

 I remarried, had two more kids and some years later the travel itch came back and the four of us took off to Latin America, lived in Ecuador, Thailand then Mexico, where we still live now.
-I still worked at the same translation job with the same customers until October 2020, where I called it quits to dedicate myself to my other backpack brand, the MyShittyBackpack®, which is basically the same as the Tulum backpack but for tablets.
+I still worked at the same translation job with the same customers until October 2020, where I called it quits to dedicate myself to my other backpack brand, the MyShittyBackpack®, which is similar to the Tulum backpack but for tablets.

-By the way, we invite you to check out all the awesome customer reviews on www.myshittybackpack.com as this will let you know more about how we do business
+By the way, we invite you to check out all the awesome customer reviews on www.myshittybackpack.com as this will give you an idea of how we do business

 The Tulum backpacks came out of nowhere, really.
 There was no intention at all of creating a new model when we went to Tulum, Mexico on vacation with our family in March 21.
 The intention was in fact to schedule a new production of a black backpack for MyShittyBackpack® because there was a demand.

 Anyway, here we were at Holistika in Tulum, a couple of hours south of Cancun.
-It's a truly magical town where hotel development has been happening in what looks like maximum respect of nature: low profile bungalow type hotels, jungle trees in the middle of pathways, impeccable jungle canopy all around, quite the opposite of Cancun.
+It's a truly magical town where hotel development has been happening in what looks like maximum respect of nature: low profile bungalow type hotels, jungle trees in the middle of pathways, impeccable jungle canopy all around.
 Not to mention all the incredible cenotes and beaches and the overwhelming feeling of freedom and joy everywhere you go...
 It's a place of inspiration and creativity where things happen at an accelerated pace.
 Not that everything there is perfect, but... it's like entering another dimension.

 So we were having our meals and accessing the internet where many digital nomads go: the beautiful outdoor cafe of the jungle hotel.
-No one was wearing a mask, the positive energy could be felt everywhere you went.
+The positive energy could be felt everywhere you went.
 As I was typing away on my computer, I noticed the crowd around me was 25-35 years old and they came from Europe, Russia, South America, North America, etc. looking for freedom, fun and sunshine in paradise, all while working remotely.
 You could tell they had found what they were looking for.

 My older children had already made friends with a bunch of digital nomads in Tulum by the time we arrived.
 These nomads were experienced travelers who had been on the go for years in many places of the planet.
 I happened to tell them we had our own hemp backpack model that is sold on a website.
 They loved the MyShittyBackpack I was wearing and asked us if we would create a digital nomad backpack for their special lifestyle, in the same materials and organization, with the following conditions:

-- the backbag needs to packs flat in their checked luggage,
+- the backpack needs to pack flat in their checked luggage,

-- it must not stick to their bare backs in the heat (cotton and hemp),
+- it does not stick to their bare back in the heat (cotton and hemp),

-- it must withstand tropical storms (rain shell hidden in bottom pocket),
+- it withstands tropical storms (rain shell hidden in bottom pocket),

-- It has to fit laptops up to 15 inches inside their protective case, and
+- it fits laptops up to 15 inches inside a padded sleeve, and

 And of course another requirement is that they can wear it while riding their bicycle to the beach.